eric54205420/Data-Structures-in-C/README.md

 cd .../Data-Structures-in-C
 ```

-Then choose one of two implementations
+Than choose one of two implementations

 ```
 cd Dynamic\ Structs/